United Kingdom-India Migration & Mobility Deal

 - Applications can be submitted up to 3 months before the applicant is 18 years old.

-- The nations may, in accordance with their laws and regulations, deny any individual’s application for a Young Professionals Scheme visa or the Indian equivalen.
-They will also reject entrance of any person participating in the Scheme, if they believe the person to be undesirable.
+- The nations may, in accordance with their laws and regulations, deny any individual’s application for a Young Professionals Scheme visa or the Indian equivalent.
+They will also reject the entrance of any person participating in the Scheme if they believe the person to be undesirable.

-To know more updates about this agreement, contact email@example.com or Whatsapp us on 07583452230.
-And we can connect you to the right professional.
+To get help applying for these visas, contact firstname.lastname@example.org or WhatsApp us on 07583452230 and we can connect you to the right immigration expert.
 Visit www.bizlawuk.co.uk to find out more about how we can help you with our other services.
-If you find this information useful, please follow our social media platforms, like, and share it.
+If you find this information useful, please follow our social media platforms, like, and share.